Cryogenic Materials Repository: A Public Resource and New Measurements for Cryogenic Research Applications: Materials Repository

 \subsection{Data Repository}

 The CMR stores datasets containing measurements of thermal conductivity as a function of temperature, $\kappa(T)$.
 Storing the thermal conductivity data enables the repository to compare different or conflicting measurements, produce its own fits, and ensure transparency by providing proper data source citations.
-Datasets are stored as individual CSV files within a subdirectory of the material folder.
-Each CSV file contains one column each for average temperature, thermal conductivity, and $\kappa/T$.
-New datasets can be integrated into the repository by adding new CSV files.
+Datasets are stored as individual CSV files within a subdirectory of the material folder and contain one column each for average temperature, thermal conductivity, and $\kappa/T$.
+Datasets are acquired directly from experimental labs and publications, or transcribed from published plots using online plot digitizing tools.

 Materials are divided into specific alloys, material types, and components/devices, and each material is stored in a separate folder within the repository.
 Materials belonging to a category of parent materials are designated as such within the material's object-oriented attributes.
 An example of this is the parent material, \textit{Aluminum}, with child materials consisting of specific alloys, as shown in Figure \ref{fig:repo_alum}.
 This structure allows the data and fits to be attributed to the parent material just as with the child.